-Life President, President &
+Life President and President

 Life President